rsinghcodes/ReadList/README.md

-## Blog App
+## ReadList

-Blog web app is a web application where people can share writings and photos to be published online.
+ReadList is a blog web application where people can share writings and photos to be published online.
 This app allows readers to read, like, comment and share on other platforms or social handles.

-## Available Scripts

 In the project directory, you can run: